Empirical Bayes Selection for Value Maximization: Abstract

 \section{Abstract}

-We study the problem of selecting the best $m$ units from a set of $n$ as $m / n \to \alpha \in (0, 1)$, where noisy, heteroskedastic measurements of the units' true values are available and the decision-maker wishes to maximize the average true value of the units selected.
+We study the problem of selecting the best $m$ units from a set of $n$ as $m / n \to \alpha \in (0, 1)$, where noisy, heteroskedastic measurements of the units' true values are available and the decision-maker wishes to maximize the aggregate true value of the units selected.
 Given a parametric prior distribution, the empirical Bayes decision rule incurs $\bigO_p(n^{-1})$ regret relative to the Bayesian oracle that knows the true prior.
 More generally, if the error in the estimated prior is of order $\bigO_p(r_n)$, regret is $\bigO_p(r_n^2)$.
-In this sense selecting the best units is easier than estimating their values.
+In this sense \emph{selection} of the best units is fundamentally easier than \emph{estimation} of their values.
 We show this regret bound is sharp in the parametric case, by giving an example in which it is attained.
-Using priors calibrated from a dataset of over four thousand internet experiments, we find that empirical Bayes methods perform well in practice for detecting the best treatments given only a modest number of experiments.
+Using priors calibrated from a dataset of over four thousand internet experiments, we confirm that empirical Bayes methods perform well in detecting the best treatments with only a modest number of experiments.